 Understanding Cocaine Addiction

 With continued cocaine use, a tolerance can develop requiring higher doses to feel the same effect.
 This can increase risk of overdose and cause more damage to the body.
-Addiction can develop rather quickly as well, requiring drug addiction treatment at a facility like 1st Step Behavioral Health for safer, more effective recovery.
+Addiction can develop rather quickly as well, requiring substance abuse treatment at a cocaine rehabilitation facility like — 1st Step Behavioral Health in South Florida — for safer, more effective recovery.

-What Comes First, Drug Addiction or Mental Illness?
+What Comes First, Cocaine Addiction or Mental Illness?

 How Addictive is Cocaine?

 According to a recent study, cocaine is considered the third most addictive substance in the world, ranking behind heroin and alcohol.
 Much like heroin, it produces an excessive amount of dopamine in the brain.
-The brains reward system becomes overly stimulated which results in the feelings of euphoria and energy.
-It is estimated that around 21 percent of people who try cocaine will become addicted.
+The brain’s reward system becomes overly stimulated which results in the feelings of euphoria and energy.
+It is estimated that around 21 percent of people who try cocaine will develop a cocaine addiction.
 As with almost any drug, once addiction occurs, there is a risk of potential overdose.
 The body builds a tolerance over time and higher amounts of the drug are needed to feel the same effect.